opengeoedu/learn.opengeoedu.de/pages/08.Fernerkundung/01.vorlesung/00.Intro/docs.en.md

 ## Learning objectives

 !!!!
 The aim of the learning unit is to get to know the terminologies of optical remote sensing and to take a closer look at the properties of vegetation in this context.
 The importance of forests should be emphasized.
-After working on the lecture notes, you will have knowledge of the acquisition and processing of various open geo and satellite data, with a focus on the European Earth observation programme Copernicus.
+After working on the lecture notes, you will have knowledge of the acquisition and processing of various open geo data and satellite data, with a focus on the European Earth observation programme Copernicus.

 ## Structure